markd2/AdventOfCode/2023/readme.md

 ### Part 1

 Score and accumulate ranks and bids.
+Hardest part was reading the requirements.
+PEBCAK

+### Part 2

+jokers!
+Not in the mood, so waiting on this one til later.